 – Susan A. Jackson & Mihaly Csikzentmihalyi, Flow in Sports.

 Working with wood is an absolute pleasure.
-To run your fingers along the grain, inhale and smell the unique, natural aroma, see the differences between young woods and great, old trees that have lived through times long lost.
-What an honour to work this, to etch and make your mark and produce something that brings you and nature together, working in harmony to produce beauty.
+To run my fingers along the grain, inhale and smell the unique, natural aroma, see the differences between young woods and great, old trees that have lived through times long lost.
+What an honour to work this, to etch and make my mark and produce something that brings me and nature together, working in harmony to produce beauty.

 When I am burning a design or lettering, I am at peace.
 In the moment, fully absorbed, attention withdrawn from my surroundings and focused intently.
 Hours can pass in minutes.
 Storms can rage and gales can blow unnoticed outside and I continue, wrapped in enjoyment and history and creation, nothing else mattering.

 I finish a piece all at once and I love absolutely every single moment.
 The finality of it ensures all my concentration is used.
 One mistake can ruin the whole thing.
 Slowly marking the wood, heat burning, dark, deep brown, smoke rising and drifting into my eyes and tangling in my hair.
 Intertwining.

 I switch off by switching on.
 I make space by focusing.
 Create.
 Concentrate.
 Lose yourself.